Chochosan1/VendingMachine/README.md

 **Online hosting**:

-- If you do not wish to install the project, you can directly access it hosted online here: https://vendingmachine-8ccf0.web.app/vending
+- If you do not wish to install the project, you can directly access it here: https://vendingmachine-8ccf0.web.app/vending

 ## Running the project